finagle/finch/docs/src/main/tut/user-guide.md

 into 400 responses with their messages serialized according to the rules defined in the `io.finch.Encode.Aux[Exception, ContentType]` instance.

-Finch provides some very basic instances of Encode[Exception] in the following cases:

- - `Encode.Json[Exception]` is available with any of the supported JSON libraries (i.e., with `import io.finch.$jsonLibrary`)
- - `Encode.Text[Exception]` is available out of the box in finch-core
- - `Encode.Aux[Exception, ?]` that doesn't encode anything is available for any other content-type

 Define your own instance if you want to serialize handled exception into a payload of given content-type.
 For example, here is an instance for HTML.